George Wingfield: Career

 Much of Wingfield's fortune was lost during the Great Depression.
 In 1931, $500,000 in state funds were missing and Wingfield was accused of embezzling them.
 He put up the money himself, but soon declared bankruptcy.
 However, by 1935 he was rebuilding his fortune, investing in the Getchell Mine near Winnemucca.
 By 1955, he was ready to retire, selling his Reno security company and the Riverside Hotel.

 Death and legacy

 George Wingfield died in Reno on December 25, 1959.
-He was survived by his widow and son, who were later buried beside him in Reno.
+His widow and son were later buried beside him in Reno.
 In 1992, he was inducted into the National Mining Hall of Fame in Leadville, Colorado.

 Wingfield Park, alongside the Truckee River in Reno, was built on land donated by George Wingfield.
 Starting in 1995, a new 1,660-acre, 400-home neighborhood was constructed on the site of George Wingfield's former Spanish Springs Ranch.
 Red Hawk at Wingfield Springs was completed in 2005 and named after Wingfield by its developer, Harvey Whittemore.